OTHER LOCAL FERRIES

 TAI O (LANTAU) TO TUEN MUN (NEW TERRITORIES) VIA SHA LO WAN AND TUNG CHUNG

-Operated by Fortune Ferry Company Limited this scenic kaido ferry journey is useful for visitors wanting to use an alternative to the bus for travelling between Tai O and Tung Chung.
+Operated by Fortune Ferry Company Limited, a member of Chu Kong Shipping Group (CKS), this scenic kaido ferry journey is useful for visitors wanting to use an alternative to the bus for travelling between Tai O and Tung Chung.
 The ferry departs from the new promenade near the bus terminus at Tai O (not the pier at the entrance to Tai O harbour).
 From Tai O the ferry travels round the north Lantau headland and along the North Lantau coastline before sailing through the narrow channel between the airport at Chek Lap Kok where it calls at Sha Lo Wan Pier.
 From Sha Lo Wan the ferry continues across Tung Chung Bay and under the Ngong Ping 360 cable car route to Tung Chung New Development Pier (about 5 minutes walk from Tung Chung Town Centre) and then to Tuen Mun on the Southwest New Territories coast.
 Journey times from Tai O are 20 mins to Sha Lo Wan, 30 mins to Tung Chung and 50 mins to Tuen Mun.
 The service is normally operated by "fast ferry" (see picture below).
 However at peak times, particularly Sundays and public holidays an additional "ordinary ferry" may operate to meet demand.
 There is a flat fare of HK$25 for adults for the "fast ferry" or HK$20 for the "ordinary ferry" (HK$30 and HK$25 respectively on Sundays and public holidays) except for passengers on the section between Tuen Mun and Tung Chung only where reduced fares of HK$18 for the "fast ferry" and HK$15 for the "ordinary ferry" apply at all times.
 Most sailings are by Fast Ferry and the "Ordinary Ferry" only operates on special occasions.
 On Mondays to Saturdays payment can be made on board the ferry in cash or by Octopus Card.
 On Sundays and public holidays Octopus Card and cash payment on board is not accepted and same day advance tickets for sailings from Tai O must be purchased from the Fortune Ferry ticket kiosk on Tai O Waterfront Promenade.
 Same-day advance tickets for sailings from Tuen Mun can be purchased from 7-30am at Tuen Mun Ferry Pier.
 Additional sailings are sometimes available on Saturdays, Sundays and public holidays to meet demand.

 Between 2009 and 2012 the average daily patronage of this service increased from 461 to 698.